Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides explicit guidance on when to use this tool: 'when the user asks to chart, map claims, or analyse a specific target in detail.'
-It also specifies prerequisites ('Requires a search_id and target name') and distinguishes it from search tools by indicating it works with previous search results.
+The description explicitly states when to use the tool ('when the user asks to chart, map claims, or analyse a specific target in detail') and prerequisites ('Requires a search_id and target name').
+However, it does not mention when not to use it or provide explicit alternatives, though the sibling list implies differentiation.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.